 A research team from King's College London have released a free app that uses data from wearables like Fitbits to help them understand how Covid-19 spreads, and how the virus affects people's physical and mental wellbeing.

-The Mass Science app is available for iOS (opens in new tab) and Android (opens in new tab), and gathers data such as your heart rate, sleep patterns, and activity levels.
+The Mass Science app is available for iOS and Android, and gathers data such as your heart rate, sleep patterns, and activity levels.
 Questionnaires within the app itself let you add extra details, such as your mood, mental health, and the results of any Covid-19 tests you've taken.

 - The best fitness trackers of 2020